hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 python -m SimpleHTTPServer 8888 &
 ``

 Now go to <http://localhost:8888/> to see the output from index.html.
 I recommend using Chrome.
-Once you open the page, go to View, Developer, JavaScript Console and you familiarize yourself with the environment Chapters 3 and 5 in SM are going to be helpful.
+Once you open the page, go to View, Developer, JavaScript Console and you familiarize yourself with the environment.
+Chapters 3 and 5 in SM are going to be helpful.
 For editing your index.htm file you can use either [_Brackets_](http://brackets.io/) or [_Atom_](https://atom.io/).
 Both work fine.

 Writing a D3 visualization is bascially producing an .html file that runs a JS code in the body--it does not use any ready image files (such as .jpg etc) and communicates with data files such as JSON and CSV directly.
-We will use some JSON and CSV files later to see how that works.
+We will use some JSON and CSV files later to see how it works.
 First, let's try and run a simple code:

 ```javascript
 <!DOCTYPE html>